-Several years ago, (we’re a little fuzzy on the details as to exactly when) someone somewhere within the insurance industry made a fascinating discovery, which gave way to something referred to as a 7702 Plan.
+Several years ago (the details as to exactly when are a little hazy), someone somewhere within the insurance industry made a fascinating discovery, which gave way to something referred to as a 7702 plan.

 What might this fascinating discovery be?
 A tax loophole?
 The introduction to a new financial product that would bring salvation to us all?

 No…not even close.
 Instead, this very creative individual made a half-correct observation about how things get named after the Internal Revenue Code (IRC) and decided to make their very own special financial savings vehicle: the 7702 plan.
 So, what is it?

 The 7702 Plan Is Not All That Exciting